kaiban-ai/kaibanjs-docs/docs/use-cases/05-Hardware Optimization for PC Games.md

 ---
 title: Hardware Optimization for PC Games
-description: Learn how to optimize PC hardware configurations for running games efficiently with AgenticJS.
+description: Learn how to optimize PC hardware configurations for running games efficiently with KaibanJS.
 Discover the best CPU, GPU, and RAM combinations for your game, ensuring optimal performance and cost-effectiveness.
 ---

 In the world of PC gaming, ensuring that a game runs smoothly and efficiently requires careful selection of hardware components.
 Traditionally, gamers and tech enthusiasts spend considerable time researching different CPUs, GPUs, and RAM configurations, comparing prices, and balancing performance with budget constraints.